spatialos/gdk-for-unity/docs/content/mobile/ios/ways-to-test.md

 Unity provides multiple ways to test your iOS [client-worker]({{urlRoot}}/content/glossary#client-worker).
 We integrated them all to work with [SpatialOS]({{urlRoot}}/content/glossary#spatialos-runtime).
 This documentation describes the benefits of the different options.

 ## In the Editor
 For standard workflows and for minor changes, we recommend that you simply run your game in the Editor.
 Now that your build platform is set to iOS, Unity will compile and execute sections of code marked with the platform #define directive `#if UNITY_IOS`.
-This means that you have the full capabilities and ease of use of the Unity Editor, while still executing code that would otherwise only run on an iOS device.
+This means that you have the full capabilities and ease of use of your Unity Editor, while still executing code that would otherwise only run on an iOS device.

 For more information, see the following documentation: